SilencedGoose/Potato-Smart-Campus/README.md

-# Potato-GU-Security-System
+# Potato Smart Campus

-An implementation of the University of Glasgow Security System using the Potato library.
+An implementation of the University of Glasgow Smart Campus using the Potato library for Elixir.
 Made as part of my MSci project.

 ## How to run the website